bananensplit/tiss-cal-formatter/README.md

 This will start the whole project with the default parameters:
 The webinterface will be available under `http://localhost:8111` and the API under `http://localhost:8111/api`.
-If you want to change the default parameters, go to [#advanced-installation].
+If you want to change the default parameters, go to the [Advanced installation](#advanced-installation) section.